Truck mix Truck Tralier Truck Truck Truck JCB

 \( \style{font-family:’Times New Roman’}{\style{font-size:18px}{\tau_{bd}}} \) = Design bond Stress

-A: Development length is important because it ensures that the full tensile capacity of the reinforcement bar is utilized to resist the applied load.
+Answer: Development length is important because it ensures that the full tensile capacity of the reinforcement bar is utilised to resist the applied load.
 If the development length is insufficient, it can result in premature failure of the concrete element.

 Loading